Why choose a major in the English department?

 • Double Major: Students can easily double major in Creative Writing and English.
 Or pair up English or Creative Writing with a major in Communication Studies, Foreign Languages, History, Journalism and Digital Media, Marketing, Philosophy, Religion, or Theatre.

 • Great Books and Ideas: Students study American, British, and world literature, as well as gender studies and film studies.

 • Expert Faculty, Committed Mentors: Professors are published authors and working editors who bring their expertise to the classroom.
 Students receive extensive mentoring and one-on-one attention as they develop as writers and scholars.

 • Research and Publishing Opportunities: Students participate with faculty on research projects at the undergraduate level.
 Several students have recently co-authored publications with Ashland faculty and presented their research at professional conferences.

 • Renowned Visiting Writers: Our Reading Series brings in nationally and internationally known writers who meet directly with students in class, as well as at public readings on campus.

-• Paid Tutoring Experience and Internships: Students can work as writing tutors in the University Writing Studio, as well as interns for River Teeth, The Ashland Poetry Press, and the AU Master of Fine Arts program.
+• Paid Tutoring Experience and Internships: Students can work as writing tutors in the University Writing Center, as well as interns for River Teeth, The Ashland Poetry Press, and the AU Master of Fine Arts program.

 • Student Community: Students and faculty attend plays together, hold game nights, and participate in local arts events.
 Students work together in workshops and outside of class on writing projects.